hectorscout/slack-alfred/README.md

 Alfred is a Slack App to help organize the current state of the various projects in your organization.

+You already have lots of information in wikis, design docs, JIRA, specification documents, Alice's brain, etc...
+Alfred wants to help point to the right places, people, and channels to get that information.

 Each project in Alfred's Bat Computer consists of a set of links, users, and channels grouped into sections.

 There are two main use cases for Alfred: